 Placing the galley aft is a strategic decision, offering practical benefits, especially when executed as effectively as it is here.
 While some designs opt for a full-beam galley with stowage on one side, this arrangement can sometimes result in the opposite side feeling underutilized.

 However, in this layout, the galley surrounds the cook, featuring an L-shaped counter and a compact island.
-This design maximizes storage space, providing ample room for essentials while maintaining a spacious feel.
+This design maximises storage space, providing ample room for essentials while maintaining a spacious feel.
 Additionally, a full-height fridge freezer is integrated, leaving the opposite area free for a dining table.
 The only debatable aspect is the choice of a glass dining table, which may not be the most practical option for a marine environment, particularly in a high-traffic area like this.

 However, this particular aspect does not overshadow the overall user-friendly design, which is further enhanced by its integration with the aft deck, cockpit doors, and the galley window.
-This integration creates a perfect indoor-outdoor ambiance, with a connecting bar that ties everything together.
+This integration creates a perfect indoor-outdoor ambience, with a connecting bar that ties everything together.

 With the dining area positioned aft, ample space is left for a generous lounge area forward, where deep-facing sofas foster a highly sociable atmosphere.
 Adding to the appeal is a floor-to-ceiling glass wall that incorporates a large sliding door leading out to the side deck - a standout feature indeed.
 Storage solutions throughout the salon are impressive, with cabinets, shelves, and a sleek wine cooler ensuring everything has its place.